 The Amsterdam Light Festival is an event that takes place during the holiday season every year in the Netherlands capital.
-This year marks its 7th anniversary of brightening up the dark days brought by the winter with the event taking place on 29 November 2018 until 20 January 2019.
-It is an event that many people both local and international look forward to as it is an unforgettable experience and known as one of the largest light art festivals in Europe.
-Keep reading for all the best advice on all things regarding the Amsterdam Light Fetival including dates, times and unique ways to view the light installations.
+This 53-day event is one that many people, locally and internationally, look forward to as it is an unforgettable experience and known as one of the largest light art festivals in Europe.
+Keep reading for all the best advice regarding the Amsterdam Light Festival 2019 dates, times and the best way to see Amsterdam Light Festival.

 The Amsterdam Light Festival, as its name suggests comprises of light installations and sculptures that are designed by both Dutch and international artists and architects.
 Out of hundreds of worldwide submissions, only around 30 are selected by a committee to be displayed in the city.
 The installations are then positioned around the public spaces of Amsterdam for the entire duration of the festival.